GameDevTecnico/cubos/core/samples/data/ser/json/page.md

 @snippet data/ser/custom/main.cpp Include

-Using the json serializer is as simple as calling @ref cubos::core::data::JSONSerializer::write "JSONSerializer::write" on the data we want to serialize.
+Using the JSON serializer is as simple as calling @ref cubos::core::data::JSONSerializer::write "JSONSerializer::write" on the data we want to serialize.

-# Update this section with final sample version

-In this case, we'll be serializing a `std::vector<glm::ivec3>`, which is an array of objects with three `int32_t` fields.
+In this case, we'll be serializing a `std::vector<std::vector<std::vector<glm::ivec3>>>`, which is a nested array of objects with three `int32_t` fields.

-# Update this section with final sample version

 @snippet data/ser/custom/main.cpp Usage